nv-morpheus/MRC/docs/quickstart/python/mrc_qs_python/ex02_reactive_operators/README.md

 - The `map` operator can transform the incoming value and return a new value
   - In our example, we are doubling the `value` property and recording the total count and total sum of this property
 - The `on_completed` function is only called once when there are no more messages to process.
 You can optionally return a value which will be passed on to the rest of the pipeline.
-  - In our example, we are calculating the average from the sum and count values and emitting a new obect with the value set to the mean
+  - In our example, we are calculating the average from the sum and count values and emitting a new object with the value set to the mean

 In combination, these operators perform a higher level functionality to modify the stream, record some information, and finally print an analysis of all emitted values.
 Let's see it in practice.